 - 1.9 kg piece uncooked plain ham (boned, rolled, and tied with string)

 - 750 ml dry Welsh Cider (see note below)

 - Small bundle parsley stalks (tied together with 3 bay leaves)

 - 12 black peppercorns

-- Sea salt (Halen Mons welsh salt if you can get it)
+- Sea salt (Halen Mons Welsh salt if you can get it)

-Ask your butcher if the ham needs soaking, some no longer do.
+Ask your butcher if the ham needs soaking, as some no longer do.
 If it does, place into a large stockpot and cover with cold water.
 Bring to a gentle boil and simmer for 5 minutes.
 Drain the ham and rinse under cold running water until cooled.

 Rinse out the stock pan, place the ham into the pan, cover with the cider and enough water to cover.
 Add the parsley stalks, bay leaves and peppercorns.
 Bring to a boil, lower the heat and simmer for an hour.

 Preheat the oven to 425 F/220 C/ gas 7.

 Remove the ham from the liquid (keep this liquid as it makes a lovely stock for soup).
 Dry the skin of the ham with a clean tea towel.